franzinc/openssl-build/README.md

 ## License

-The files in this repo are in the public domain, except for the `NASM` executable, which is has a separate license.
+The files in this repo are in the public domain, except for the `NASM` executable, which has a separate license.